Quality Assurance And Quality Control: Are They Same?

 However, initially, quality control aimed at adhering to the engineering controls of the products.
 But, later, with the development and technological innovations, quality control integrated more complicated features, which aim at maximising the utility of the customers from the products and services.

 On the other hand, quality assurance was originally thought of in the 1950s.
 The quality system heightened to integrate the quality assurance programs along with the auditing features.

 The initiation was conducted by various organisations and corporations.
 Such businesses were related to the domain of Public Safety and Healthcare.

 Though similar terms, quality assurance and quality control have various technical differences in them.
 By initiating your production with quality assurance and ending it with quality control, you can take your business to soar great heights.

 This is because, with the help of Quality Assurance, you promise the clients and hence, make statements.
-However, quality check makes sure that you adhere to those statements and win the confidence of your target audience.
+However, a quality check makes sure that you adhere to those statements and win the confidence of your target audience.